shoeffner/monty/index.md

 # Course material

-This website will be updated whenever we publish new sheets, solutions or lecture slides.
 If you find any mistakes, have some questions or anything else, feel free to drop me a line (shoeffner@uos.de).

 [Course outline](files/BPP-Outline.pdf) (subject to change)